-Certified Legal Translator and Legal Interpreter Services for Child Custody Cases
+Certified Legal Translator for Child Custody Cases

 In Eldad v.
 Dannai, the parties were Israeli citizens who met in Israel.
 The parties were introduced to one another for the purpose of conceiving and raising a child together.
 After they were introduced, the parties conceived a child pursuant to an oral agreement that was made while the father was living in the United States and the mother was living in Israel.

 The parties reduced their agreement to writing after the mother became pregnant.
 The agreement provided that the mother would relocate to the United States prior to the child’s birth and stated that the father would take care of all of the mother’s expenses if the mother was not working.
 The agreement also provided that the parties were planning to marry in a civil ceremony, but the marriage never took place.
 The agreement also provided several detailed custody arrangements depending on whether the parties lived together or separately.
 The parties further agreed that in the event of a dispute, an Israeli family court would have sole jurisdiction to resolve the matter.